cortoproject/corto/README.md

 rake
 ```

 This will build the core API and corto tool.
 The core API is typically used for writing connectors and generic tools.
-All other corto APIs are built on top of the core API.
+All other APIs are built on top of the core API.

 ## Building development add-ons
 The following packages are useful when you want to do corto application development (all in the cortoproject organization):